Ranagol/webpage-template/readme.md

 login status.
 Both for registering and for login there is a fairly complex validation process, with error displaying.
 The navbar displays always, if the user is logged in or not.
 If the user is logged in, then a 'Hi, ...' is displayed in navbar.
+By default, the app does not allow unknown users to see the webpages (except the home page).

 - Login: http://localhost:8889/login
 - Register: http://localhost:8889/register